Vector Control Program: West Nile Virus Prevention & Mosquito Control

 West Nile Virus History & Information

-First detected in the United States in New York City in 1999, West Nile virus (WNV) is an arthropod-borne virus (arbovirus) which is primarily transmitted by mosquitoes from bird to bird.
+West Nile virus (WNV) was first detected in the United States in 1999.
+WNV is an arthropod-borne virus (arbovirus) which is primarily transmitted by mosquitoes from bird to bird.
 People and other animals become infected through the bite of a mosquito carrying the virus.

 The infection is fatal to most birds, so the presence of dead birds can mean that the virus is circulating.
 Infected dead birds were first found in San Francisco in August 2004.
-By 2005, we have found infected birds and mosquitoes in every county in California.
+By 2005, infected birds and mosquitoes were identified in every county in California.

-Several species of mosquito can transmit the virus to people.
-Even where the virus is known to be present in birds, only a small proportion of mosquitoes will harbor the virus.
-Most people who are bitten by a mosquito with the virus will not develop disease.
+Several species of mosquito can transmit the virus to people, however only a small proportion of mosquitoes harbor the virus even when a larger proportion of the bird population is known to be infected.
+Most people who are bitten by a mosquito with WNV will not develop disease.
 About 80% of persons who do become infected will have no symptoms at all and will acquire long-term immunity to the virus.
 About 20% of infected persons may experience flu-like symptoms that might include aches, fever, fatigue and rash, which may last three weeks.
 Fewer than 1% of infected persons develop life-threatening neurological symptoms and require hospitalization for supportive care.
 Almost all fatalities have occurred in persons older than 50.
 Persons who are immune-compromised may be at greater risk of serious illness.
 At this time there is no vaccine or specific treatment for WNV disease.
-West Nile virus is not normally spread from person to person.
+WNV is not normally spread from person to person.

 The Department of Public Health (DPH) also has partnerships with all local agencies, departments and institutions to craft creative and cost-effective strategies for mosquito control and for raising awareness among our citizens of the importance of avoiding mosquito bites.
 Some key public agencies include: